JACKIE WILSON (1934-1984): American tenor, recording artist, and showman

 Soon after his collapse, Wilson became comatose, and many of his fans believed that he remained in that coma until his death in 1984.
 This, however, was not true.
 The coma apparently lasted only about four months.
 Photos of Jackie Wilson in medical facilities appeared occasionally, mainly in magazines catering to Black readers.
 Film footage exists that shows Wilson helpless, but not in a coma.
 Most of Wilson’s fans discovered these facts long after his death, when ABC’s 20/20 and other television programs broadcast the photos and videos.

-Wilson’s second marriage was to Harlean Harris (Wilson called her “Harris”), who in 1964 gave birth to a son (John Dominick, called “Petey”) that Wilson acknowledged as his.
+Wilson’s second marriage was to Harlean Harris (Wilson called her “Harris”).
 The wedding took place in 1967 at the urging of Nat Tarnopol, who argued that Wilson’s sex life had generated a negative public image that needed repair.
-The relationship ended in a legal separation little more than a year later when Wilson returned from a road trip to discover evidence that Tarnopol and Harris were having an affair.
+Prior to that marriage (in 1964), Harlean Harris gave birth to a son, John Dominick, called “Petey.”
+Wilson behaved as though Petey were his son.
+The the Wilson-Harris relationship ended in a legal separation little more than a year after the marriage when Wilson returned from a road trip to discover evidence that Tarnopol and Harris were having an affair.

 Wilson’s final wife was Lynn Crochet, with whom he lived in the 1970s until he became incapacitated.
 With Crochet’s help, Wilson at last freed himself of drugs and alcohol.